poli-git/ZeroKnowledge_home_challenge/README.md

 In order to build the solution using the RISC Zero Foundry Template, changes were made in three main areas:

-- ***Guest Code***: The code created to check if a given number is **odd** and generate a proof of this computation was added under the [methods/guest](./methods/guest/) folder.
+- ***Guest Code***: The piece of code developed to validate if a given number is **odd** and generate a proof of this computation was added under the [methods/guest](./methods/guest/) folder.
 This code runs off-chain within the RISC Zero zkVM and performs the actual computations.
 - ***Smart Contracts***: The on-chain part of the solution is located in the [contracts](./contracts/) folder.
 The smart contract verifies zkVM proofs and updates the blockchain state based on the results of off-chain computations.
 For instance, in the [OddNumber](./contracts/OddNumber.sol) scenario, the smart contract verifies a proof that a number is odd and implements a counter that increments every time an odd number is submitted.
 - ***Publisher Application***: This is the main orchestration app and is located in the [apps](./apps) folder.
 The **publisher** application bridges off-chain computation with on-chain verification by submitting proof requests, receiving proofs, and publishing them to the smart contract on Ethereum.